 The USF Health Practice Plan with Dr. Charles J. Lockwood

-The USF Health Care is the faculty practice plan for the USF Health Morsani College of Medicine.
-“If you want high quality and cutting edge care, then we are the providers for you,” says Charles Lockwood, MD, MHCM, senior vice president for USF Health and dean of the Morsani College of Medicine.
-As part of an academic health center, the USF Health Care is the largest practice plan on the west coast of Florida with over 600 health care professionals in locations across the Tampa Bay region.
+The USF Health Morsani College of Medicine is home to the largest multispecialty physicians group in West Central Florida.
+“If you want high quality and cutting-edge care, then we are the providers for you,” says Charles Lockwood, MD, MHCM, senior vice president for USF Health and dean of the Morsani College of Medicine.
+An integral part of USF”s academic health center, the practice plan has nearly 900 health care professionals in locations across the Tampa Bay region.

 March 13, 2018